 The island of Madeira in Portugal has hardly any flat areas on which a plane might land and as such, the island’s previous airport, located in the same place as the current one, was known as ‘the world’s most dangerous airport.’
 The new airport has inherited this reputation, despite in 2003 undergoing an enormous transformation.
 The major works undertaken in this transformation was the runway being extended outwards on 180 concrete pillars.
 The tallest of these pillars is 70 metres, which is evidence the huge height difference that had to be overcome to allow this aesthetically terrifying, but overall very safe runway to be completed.
 Click here to read Danterr’s blog regarding the history of concrete pillars.

 Airports are often the only feasible way to access particular locations in the world, or at least the most comfortable way of doing so.
-But what happens when you don’t have the space to build an airport?
+But what happens when you don’t have the space in Australia when building an airport?
 Then it is down to the imagination of those who design and build impossible airports.
-All we can do at Danterr is keep writing about and describing the history of these architectural and aviation wonders and strive to be a major player in future airport and runway construction.
+All we can do at Danterr is keep writing about and describing the history of these architectural and aviation wonders and strive to be a major player in building a future airport and runway construction here in Australia.

 Blog correspondence – firstname.lastname@example.org